Modern campus in trendy East London

 Students will be accommodated in single rooms with private (en-suite) bathrooms.

-Rooms are arranged in apartments of approximately 9 rooms sharing a common area.
+Rooms are arranged in apartments of between 6-9 rooms sharing a common area.

 Security: There is 24-hour security on site.
 Anyone with an emergency during the night should call the centre mobile number which will be given to all students on arrival.